(College Policy: 6Hx28: 4-7: Academic Progress, Course Attendance and Grades, and Withdrawals)

 To maintain satisfactory academic progress at Valencia, you must achieve a minimum term grade point average (GPA) of 2.0 each term.
-Successful completion of a course is defined as a grade of A, B, C or D except for those specific courses which require a grade of C or better for successful completion.
+Successful completion of a course is defined as a grade of A, B, C, D, S+, or S-, except for those specific courses which require a grade of C or better for successful completion.

 If you are making a grade lower than C at or about mid-term, you may be notified by your professor.
 If you receive a “below C notice,” you should immediately meet with the professor.
 Not receiving a “below C notice” at mid-term does not guarantee that you will pass the course.

 If your term GPA falls below 2.0, you will be placed on academic warning.
-To be removed from academic warning at the end of the next term, you must achieve a minimum cumulative overall GPA of 2.0.
-When you are placed on academic warning, it is strongly recommended that you talk with a Student Services staff member to discuss your education plan and Valencia’s academic support services before your next registration.
+To be removed from academic warning at the end of the next term, you must achieve a minimum term and cumulative overall GPA of 2.0.
+When you are placed on academic warning, it is strongly recommended that you talk with an advisor or counselor to discuss your education plan and Valencia’s academic support services before your next registration.

 If your term GPA falls below 2.0 for two successive terms, you will be placed on academic probation.
-You will receive e-mail notification to your Atlas account that you have been placed on academic probation.
+You will receive an Atlas e-mail informing you about your academic probation status.

 Under this status you will need to complete the Probation Pass, which can be found in Atlas under the Courses tab.
 There will be a link to an Educational Success website on the right hand side in the Registration box.
-After completing the pass you will need to go to any campus Student Services office to meet with a Student Services staff member to discuss your education plan and Valencia’s academic support services.
-In addition, you must obtain a Student Services staff member’s approval of your proposed course schedule before registering for the next term.
+After completing the pass you will need to go to any campus Student Services office to meet with an advisor or counselor to discuss your education plan and Valencia’s academic support services.
+In addition, you must obtain an advisor or counselor's approval of your proposed course schedule before registering for the next term.
 The number of credit hours you are able to take may be limited in order to help ensure your success.

 To be removed from academic probation, you must achieve a minimum term and cumulative overall GPA of 2.0.

-If you want to take classes as a transient student at another institution you must follow the steps above and receive approval from an Advisor or Counselor prior to submitting a Transient Student Form.
+If you want to take classes as a transient student at another institution while under academic probation you must follow the steps above and receive approval from an Advisor or Counselor prior to submitting a Transient Student Form.
 Transient Student Forms received without prior Advisor or Counselor approval will be denied.

 Under Academic Suspension you:

-- are required to review the Suspension tutorial and complete a series of questions through an online course.
-Once you have completed these assignments, you are required to meet with an Academic Success Coordinator face-to-face to discuss your re-admission status.
+- Are required to review the Suspension tutorial and complete a series of questions through an online course.
+Once you have completed these assignments, you are required to meet with your assigned advisor or counselor face-to-face to discuss your re-admission status.
 You are to complete ALL portions of this process by the established deadline in order to be eligible to attend classes in the following term.

-- must achieve a minimum 2.0 GPA for each term.
+- Must achieve a minimum 2.0 GPA for each term.
 If you do not achieve a term GPA of 2.0 while on probation following a suspension, or you fail to comply with the readmission requirements above, you again will be placed on academic suspension.
-Students who have multiple suspensions may be prohibited for longer than one term from enrollment.
+Students who have multiple suspensions may be prohibited for longer than one term.
 Withdrawing from a course(s) may adversely affect your academic status.
-You are advised to meet with a Student Services staff member prior to withdrawal from a course.
+You are advised to meet with an advisor or counselor prior to withdrawal from a course.